AWS-Workbench/AWSWorkbenchRelease/docs/properties-editor.md

 ## A note on cyclic dependencies

 AWS Workbench determines the order of service creation using [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting).
-The code generator would thrrow an error if it detects a cycle of dependencies. eg: A VPC referencing a Subnet and a Subnet referencing the VPC.
+The code generator would throw an error if it detects a cycle of dependencies. eg: A VPC referencing a Subnet and a Subnet referencing the VPC.
 In such reference only in those service which are dependent on the other.